remotivelabs.broker

 Arguments:

-- *signals: One or more tuples, each containing namespace and list of signals to subscribe to.
+- *signals: One or more tuples, each containing namespace and sequence of signal metadata to subscribe to.

 - on_change: Whether to receive updates only on change.